pchiorean/Indentz/docs/README.md

 ### Proxy

 #### **`SetRefPoint...`**
-Use the numeric keypad to quickly set the reference point used for transformations (similar to clicking the little proxy squares in the **Control** palette):
+Use the numeric keypad to set the reference point used for transformations (similar to clicking the little proxy squares in the **Control** palette):

 ![Proxy](img/proxy.png)